mellaurie/DLC-Help/pages/02.online-learning-on-ramp/03.running-a-session/02.conferencing/docs.md

 ##### zoom.us

+!! **Do NOT try to use Zoom to proctor or otherwise supervise an exam.
+It is utterly inadequate for the task, and it creates an environment that is hostile to learners performing their best on an assessment.
+[See this link for alternate assessment ideas.](https://create.twu.ca/help/online-learning-on-ramp/finishing-well/rethinking-assessment)**

-You can now go to [twu.zoom.us](https://twu.zoom.us), tap or click 'Sign In' and sign in to Zoom using your TWU Pass credentials.
+Go to [twu.zoom.us](https://twu.zoom.us), tap or click 'Sign In' and sign in to Zoom using your TWU Office365 credentials (firstname.lastname@**twu.ca** for faculty and staff or firstname.lastname@**mytwu.ca** for learners).

 ![alt_text](zoom-1.png "Zoom Sign-in Page")

-OR, if you already have the Zoom app installed, you can open it and choose 'Sign In with SSO' and use your TWU Pass credentials.
+OR, if you already have the Zoom app installed, you can open it and choose 'Sign In with SSO' and use your TWU Office365 credentials (firstname.lastname@twu.ca or firstname.lastname@mytwu.ca).

 ![alt_text](zoom-2.png "Zoom App Sign-in")